Azure-Samples/summarization-openai-python-promptflow/README.md

 ## Securtiy Guidelines

 We recommend using keyless authentication for this project.
-Read more about why you should use managed identities on our [blog](https://techcommunity.microsoft.com/t5/microsoft-developer-community/using-keyless-authentication-with-azure-openai/ba-p/4111521)
+Read more about why you should use managed identities on our [blog](https://techcommunity.microsoft.com/t5/microsoft-developer-community/using-keyless-authentication-with-azure-openai/ba-p/4111521).
-We can show how to set up keyless auth for the speech sdk with azd.
-More detailed info here: https://learn.microsoft.com/en-us/azure/ai-services/speech-service/role-based-access-control

 ## Resources